syntax-tree/hast-util-select/readme.md

 Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
-As of now, that is Node.js 12.20+, 14.14+, 16.0+, and 18.0+.
+As of now, that is Node.js 14.14+ and 16.0+.
 Our projects sometimes work with older versions, but this is not guaranteed.

 ## Security

-`hast-util-select` does not change the syntax tree so there are no openings for [cross-site scripting (XSS)][xss] attacks.
+This package does not change the syntax tree so there are no openings for [cross-site scripting (XSS)][xss] attacks.

 ## Related